Danny Brough: Huddersfield Giants captain signs five-year deal

 "I am happy with my form so far and feel that maturity is now bringing the best out of me, for which I have to thank my family and some key people at the club who have always had faith in me.

 "I really hope I can play a big part in the team going forward to repay this deal with silverware for the fans and chairman."

-The Giants have a one-point lead at the top of Super League with five fixtures of the regular season remaining.
+The Giants have a with five fixtures of the regular season remaining.

-Despite a series of inspirational performances for Huddersfield, Brough was overlooked for England selection for their recent friendly against the Exiles and in June he announced he will represent Scotland at the World Cup later this year.
+Despite a series of inspirational performances for Huddersfield, for their recent friendly against the Exiles and in June he announced he will later this year.